Codecademy/docs/content/html/concepts/entities/entities.md

   - 'paths/front-end-engineer-career-path'
 ---

 Entities are character sequences placed in the text of an HTML document to print out reserved characters which may otherwise be interpreted as HTML code by a browser, or other special characters that would be difficult to generate with a typical keyboard.
-In fact, using refrence numbers, an entity can represent any unicode character.
+In fact, using reference numbers, an entity can represent any Unicode character.
 When parsing the HTML, a browser replaces the entity's character sequence with the character it represents.

 ## Syntax